 April is a month of endings, with the close of Winter term.
 But it’s also a month of beginnings, with the launch of research journeys and the first signs of spring (at least, in theory).

-Scroll through the 23 images below to see some of the many activities the MacEwan community engaged in last month, from Student Research Day to art displays to athletic awards.
+Check out some of the many activities the MacEwan community engaged in last month, from Student Research Day to art displays to athletic awards.

 People stand around an intricate, colourful mix of fabrics and textiles hanging from the ceiling of the MAG on campus.